dennisreimann/uiengine/docs/design-tokens.md

 - `variable`: Variable name
 - `reference`: The name of the referenced token
 - `description`
-- `theme`: Restricts display to only the given theme id.
+- `theme`: Restricts display to only the given theme id(s).
 Can be used for categories and tokens.
+Use an array to specify multiple themes.

 ### Types